 Traveling to Japan for the first time?
 Lucky You!
 Japan is my favorite country to travel around.
-It has a unique culture, world-class service, amazing food, polite people, and so many things to do.
+It has a unique culture, world-class service, amazing food, polite people, and many things to do.

-My Top Japan Travel Tips
+Our Top Japan Travel Tips

-One of my top travel tips while in Japan is to keep your train tickets!
-On every subway and train you will ride in Japan, you will be asked your tickets at the beginning of the journey, during the journey, and at the end when departing the train station.
+One of my top Japan travel tips is to keep your train tickets on you!
+On every subway and train you will ride in Japan, you will be asked for your tickets at the beginning, during the trip, and at the end when departing the train station.

-Even in the remote areas of the country we have been asked to show our tickets by either a person or a machine collecting them.
-So make sure you don’t throw them out or forget them on the journey.
-If you do happen to lose your ticket, you might get off lucky as a tourist once or twice, but I wouldn’t count on it.
+Even in the country’s remote areas, we have been asked to show our tickets by either a person or a machine collecting them.
+So don’t throw them out or forget them on the journey.
+If you lose your ticket, you might get off lucky as a clueless tourist once or twice, but I wouldn’t count on it.

-Japan is a country of rules
+Japan is a Country of Rules and Norms

 Things I always notice as soon as I am in Japan are: